whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 ## Promotion Testing

 All the below items need to be tested and checked for this promotion to be merged.
-Make sure to perform these checks on the correct Whist Browser application.
-If you don't have them already installed, you can download the applications from the following links:
+Make sure to perform these checks on the version of the Whist Browser for the appropriate environment.
+If you don't have them already installed, you can download them from the following links:

 ### `dev`

-- Incoming shoon for Chromium Whist
+- TBD (Chromium Whist)

 ### `staging`

-- Incoming soon for Chromium Whist
+- TBD (Chromium Whist)

 ### Checklist